Typically asymptomatic until ruptured, resulting in a subarachnoid hemorrhage.

 Screening with noninvasive neuroangiography is recommended for at-risk populations.

-A cerebral aneurysm is an acquired focal abnormal dilation of the wall of an artery in the brain.
+A cerebral aneurysm is a focal abnormal dilation of the wall of an artery in the brain.
 Intracranial aneurysms are most commonly located at branching points of the major arteries at the base of the brain, which course through the subarachnoid space.
 Cerebral aneurysms can, by nature of their size, compress neighboring nerves or brain tissue or, more devastatingly, rupture and cause significant morbidity and mortality.

 Department of Clinical Neurosciences

 GG declares that he has no competing interests.

 Dr Grasso would like to gratefully acknowledge Dr Michael Chen, the previous contributor to this monograph.
 MC is an author of a reference cited in this monograph.

 Columbia-Presbyterian Medical Center